Multidimensional Fourier series with quantum circuits: Re-scaling factor

 The re-scaling proposal can be easily generalized to $M-$dimensional models by introducing more re-scaling parameters: $S(\vec{\eta} \cdot \vec{x})$, where $\vec{\eta} = (\eta_1, \eta_2, ...,\eta_M)$ and $\vec{x} = (x_1, x_2,...,x_M)$ are $M-$dimensional vectors.
 In this way, we modify the frequency associated with each dimension.

 This method requires a small amount of classical pre-processing.
 Instead of generating a unitary transformation with parameter $\theta = x$, we have to generate a $\theta = \eta_i x$ transformation.
 In exchange for this, we obtain flexibility to fit functions with unknown frequencies.
+However, this approach should be treated carefully, because methods with re-scaling parameters may lead to good expressibility but overfitting and poor generalization bounds for more complex tasks.